Suffolk County, New York: Climate

 Suffolk County sits at the convergence of climate zones including the humid continental (Dfa) and humid subtropical (Cfa), bordering closely on an oceanic climate (Cfb).
 The majority of the county by land area is in the Dfa zone.
-Summers are cooler at the east end than in the western part of the county.
+Summers are cooler at the East end than in the western part of the county.
 The hardiness zone is 7a, except in Copiague Harbor, Lindenhurst, and Montauk, where it is 7b.
 Average monthly temperatures in Hauppauge range from 31.0 °F in January to 74.0 °F in July, and in the Riverhead town center they range from 30.1 °F in January to 72.8 °F in July, which includes both daytime and nighttime temperatures.
-On February 9, 2013, Suffolk County was besieged with 30 inches of snow, making it the largest day of snowfall on record in Suffolk.
+On February 23, 2026, Central Islip in Suffolk County was besieged by 31 inches of snow, making it the largest single-day snowfall on record in Suffolk.